 If there isn't already a local group near you to join and support, a key part of changing the landscaping practices in your city, school district, or HOA is forming a strong team.

 Look for people with diverse backgrounds and try to include both men and women.
 Many times people have professional skills that lend themselves to grassroots organizing.
 Define roles for everyone based off their strengths.

-Our purpose here at Non Toxic Communities is to support you in your efforts - and we believe running a group is best left up to the local advocates.
-Contact us to let us know how we can help.
+Our purpose here at Non Toxic Communities is to support you and your group's efforts - and we believe running a group is best left up to the local advocates who know their community's unique situation better than anyone.